 Is that my boss, or is that a deepfake?

 Deepfakes will invade workplace teleconferencing, so that you'll never be completely sure whether you're talking to your boss or to a robot.
 Meanwhile, identity thieves truly will steal your identity, using the massive amount of available information about you to create avatars that will take your place on social media and in online business meetings.
+In fact, cybercriminals have recently started using deepfakes in job interviews.

 "Footage generated by AI ... is now so accurate and so lifelike that citizens are unable to tell the difference between synthetic and authentic content," says the report.
 "Disinformation has evolved into fully-fledged immersive conversations with artificially generated avatars, capable of changing citizens' minds or even corporate policy."